-- a) Curriculum development team will be invited to develop a project plan; - b) Prompted to discuss proposals with professional support service leads. - 46.
-The project plan will set out the indicative timelines for: - a) Engagement with QAEC (Stage 3) - b) Liaison with professional support service leads; - c) Development and approval of the business case (stage 4); - d) Scrutiny of draft validation documents (stage 5) - e) Validation (stage 6) - 47.
-The project plan will also identify key stages in the marketing and recruitment of the programme (from the creation of a web presence for the course, when the programme will be open for applications and the recruitment of students). - 48.
+- 51. The project plan will also identify key stages in the marketing and recruitment of the programme (from the creation of a web presence for the course, when the programme will be open for applications and the recruitment of students). - 52.
 The following professional support service leads or their teams will usually be consulted during the curriculum development process: